Bloodsport (film series): Lady Bloodfight (2016)

 Jane Jones is trained by a martial arts champion named Master Shu.
 As Jane becomes noteworthy within the underground fighting community, Master Shu begins to train her for an all-female sect of the Kumite.
-For months the duo train rigorously to meet the expectations of the tournament.
-With the skills she has practiced and mastered, she must defeat some of the world's greatest and most deadly fighters, including Ling whose sensei named Master Wai was the former best friend turned arch enemy of Master Shu.
+For months, the duo trained rigorously to meet the expectations of the tournament.
+With the skills she has practiced and mastered, she must defeat some of the greatest fighters, including Ling whose sensei named Master Wai was the former best friend turned arch enemy of Master Shu.
 As Jane rises through the ranks, she competes for herself and for the honor of her trainer and friend.

 Untitled film (TBA)

 In May 2011, a reboot of the franchise was announced to be in development.
 Phillip Noyce signed on as director, with a script by Robert Mark Kamen.
 The plot was said to follow an American who travels to Brazil to recover from violent experiences he had in Afghanistan, who eventually gets involved in a martial arts contest.
 Edward R. Pressman is serving as producer, while Mark DiSalles is attached as executive producer.
 Jean-Claude Van Damme, who had publicly expressed interest in collaborating on the project in some capacity, will not appear in the film nor be involved.
 In October 2012, Kamen stated that Van Damme will not be involved because the film has no connection to the original, stating: "This film resembles the original in title only. …This is a character driven, politically motivated film."

 By July 2013, James McTeigue signed on as director.
 The script, he co-wrote with Craig Rosenberg, will be a rewrite of the original draft by Robert Mark Kamen and will be based on the original story by Kamen and Phillip Noyce.
 The plot will detail the life of 21st century mercenaries, as they fight in the underground world of Brazilian Vale Tudo matches.
 The project will be a joint-venture production between Relativity Media, Pictures in Paradise Pty Ltd, and Trans-American Films International.
 Pressman will serve as producer alongside Chris Brown, and Alberto Lensi.
 Principal photography was scheduled to commence during the first quarter of 2014, in Australia and Brazil.

 In June 2019 after various delays, it was announced that Chad Stahelski and David Leitch had entered early negotiations to serve as co-directors of the film.
 Discussions for Van Damme to appear feature in the movie to some capacity was ongoing, while franchise creator Sheldon Lettich stated that the filmmakers had approached him with their pitch; acknowledging his excitement for the project.
 By April 2025, A24 Films, LLC became involved with the project with negotiations to produce.
+In 2026, Michaela Coel was brought on to write and direct the film.